On the equality of periods of Kontsevich-Zagier

 Introduced by M.~Kontsevich and D.~Zagier in their paper \cite{KonZag01} in 2001, \emph{periods} are a class of numbers which contains most of the important constants in mathematics.
 They are strongly related to the study of transcendence in number theory \cite{Wald06}, Galois theory and motives (\cite{Andre04}, \cite{Andre12}, \cite{Ayoub15}) and differential equations~\cite{FisherRivoal14}.
 We refer to~\cite{Wald15} and~\cite{Muller14} for an overview of the subject.\\

 Let $\QQbar$ (resp. $\RRalg$) be the \emph{field of complex} (resp. \emph{real}) \emph{algebraic numbers}.
-As described in its \emph{affine} definition given in \cite{KonZag01}, \emph{a period of Kontsevich-Zagier} (also called \emph{effective period}) is a complex number whose real and imaginary parts are values of absolutely convergent integrals of rational functions over domains in a real affine space given by polynomial inequalities both with coefficients in $\RRalg$ , i.e. absolutely convergent integrals of the form
+Following the \emph{affine} definition given in~\cite{KonZag01}, \emph{a period of Kontsevich-Zagier} (also called \emph{effective period}) is a complex number whose real and imaginary parts are values of absolutely convergent integrals of rational functions over domains in a real affine space given by polynomial inequalities both with coefficients in $\RRalg$ , i.e. absolutely convergent integrals of the form

 where $S\subset\RR^d$ is a $d$-dimensional $\RRalg$-semi-algebraic set and $P,Q\in\RRalg[x_1,\ldots,x_d]$ are coprime.
 We denote by $\Pkz$ the set of periods of Kontsevich-Zagier and by $\Pkz^\RR=\Pkz\cap\RR$ the set of {\em real periods}.
-This numbers are \emph{constructible}, in the sense that a period is directly associated with a set of integrands and domains of integrations given by polynomials of rational coefficients.
-The set $\Pkz$ forms a constructible countable $\QQbar$-algebra and contains many transcendental numbers such as $\pi$ or the {\em multiple zeta values} (see~\cite{Wald00}).
+These numbers are \emph{constructible}, in the sense that a period is directly associated with a set of integrands and domains of integrations given by polynomials of rational coefficients.
+The set $\Pkz$ forms a constructible countable $\QQbar$-algebra and contains many transcendental numbers such as $\pi$, as well as some interesting classes of numbers e.g.~the {\em multiple zeta values} (see~\cite{Wald00}).